hunter-teacher-cert/sedc71900-summer-2023/syllabus.md

 | DL   | 1,2,3,4,5,6,7     |

 ### Topics
-1. July 12
+1. July 10
+   - Administrivia, class logistics.
    - Why should students study computer science?
+   - What is computer science?
+1. July 11
    - What are the difficulties in teaching and learning computer science?
-	- What tools can we use to explore CS?
-	- Describe portfolio requirement (see last topic)
-	- Assignment: Bring in a lesson plan
-1. July 13
-	- Compare brought in lesson plans.
-  - Share key practices in plans.
-  - Assignment: Create a lesson plan based on prework.
+   - Using GitHub to deliver content & collect student work.
+   - Using GitHub pages to publish course websites.
-1. July 14
+1. July 12
    - Pair programming lab
    - Standards
      - CT 10
-1. July 15
+1. July 13
   - Live coding
   - what is it and why is it effective
   - live coding demo
   - lab: design and demo a live coding experience from a CS1 program
-1. July 18
+1. July 14
   - Live coding cont.
   - Code Tracing
-1. July 19
+1. July 17
   - Code tracing cont.
   - Assignment: Reflection on code tracing.
-1. July 20
+1. July 18
   - Unplugged activities
   - Standards
     - IC 1
-1. July 21
+1. July 19
   - Scaffolding assignments
   - Code templates
   - starter code
   - code idioms
   - Assignment: Analyze and existing program.
 What would you pull out as starter code or code templates for a student assignment.
   - Standards
     - CT 4
   - Using javadoc
-   - Making class resources easily available over the internet.
-     - Using a GitHub repository as a main class website.
-     - Using GitHub pages to serve an html/css/js website.
-1. July 22
+1. July 20
   - Introducing efficiency in non standard problems.
   - Unsing industry standard tools in the classroom
   - Git for collecting work, associated support tools.
   - Git + GitHub for presenting materials for students and from students.
   - Assignment
   - Use GitHub Pages to create a portfolio website for your certification program courses so far.
-1. July 25
+1. July 21
   - Community & Collaboration in the CS classroom.
   - Using other peoples code.
   - Assignment: Design an experience that makes use of an existing library.
-1. July 26
+1. July 24
   -	Using library code
   - "thwarting" assignments
   - Ethical issues (copying vs collaborating)
   - Standards
   - IC 1,2
   - CT 4
   - SE techniques that can be used in the classroom
   - coding standards
   - Subgoal labeling
   - lab/assignment: Break down a CS program with subgoal labels.
   - Standards
   - CT 9
-1. July 27
+1. July 25
   * Working with jsoup.
   * Problems with using libraries in the classroom.
   * Looking at Ria Galanos' java Twitter API assignment.
-1. July 28
+1. July 26
   - "Nifty" assignments
   - Debugging as a class technique part 1
   - Code tracing review
   - Print statement debugging
   - Using debugging tools.
   - NY State Standards Overview
-1. July 29
+1. July 27
   - Portfolio work
   - Group collaboration
-1. August 1
-  - Mystery day!
-1. August 2
+1. July 28
   - Portfolio work
   - Group collaboration
   - Course evaluations

 ---